Just some of the amazing humans bringing the New Story Festival to life...

 Melissa is an innovative educator, educational consultant, and research analyst for the Austin Independent School District.

 Jones is a street canvasser for the Human Rights Campaign in Washington D.C. and M.Div student at Garrett-Evangelical Theological Seminary.
+They also have an recently discovered passion and amazing aptitude for volunteer coordination at events!

 Originally from Colombia, Mara shares her culture with the Austin community by teaching at a bilingual school and now helping translate materials for the New Story Festival.
 She maintains a deep interest in spirituality that has lead her to explore different traditions and belief systems, but mostly she prefers to gaze at the stars.